 June through August

-About: UMES and the American Chemical Society (ACS) has partnered to offer local, ambitious, economically disadvantaged or underrepresented high school students the opportunity to work in an academic, industrial or government research laboratory for eight weeks during the summer.
-It exposes participating youth to science through learning and discovery, while allowing them to earn income and enjoy nurturing and supportive relationships with the scientific community.
-Upon high school graduation, SEED students are encouraged to enroll at UMES and pursue a major in the sciences.
-Should a SEED student choose UMES, he or she becomes eligible for an ACS Project SEED scholarship to help meet the financial obligations of college.
+About: UMES and the American Chemical Society (ACS) partnered to offer local, ambitious, economically disadvantaged or underrepresented high school students the opportunity to work in an academic, industrial or government research laboratory for eight weeks during the summer.
+The program exposes youth to science through learning and discovery, while allowing them to earn income and enjoy nurturing and supportive relationships within the scientific community.
+If a SEED student then chooses UMES, they are eligible for an ACS Project SEED scholarship.

 Funding: The project is funded in part by the American Chemical Society.